AionSystem/SOVEREIGN-TRACE-PROTOCOL/AI-ETHICS-STATEMENT.md

 Certification through this protocol verifies that an organization has honest audit infrastructure.
 It does not verify that their AI system is free of harmful outputs, biases, or failure modes.
+Some certifications (e.g., `FRAGILE_VALID` or `TOPOLOGICALLY_ISOLATED`)
+explicitly warn of structural weaknesses; they do not imply system safety or reliability.

 Any representation that Sovereign Certification implies AI system safety — beyond the specific infrastructure assessed — is